Mazda CX-60 Review 2025: Price, specs & boot space

 "Any doubts about the Mazda CX-60's positioning against Audi or BMW alternatives will be laid to rest when you take a seat inside.
 It feels big and posh, with soft-touch materials aplenty and one of the slickest infotainment systems on the market."

-The top-spec Mazda CX-60 Takumi feels particularly special, thanks to its fancy white nappa leather seats, maple wood centre console and grey fabric-covered dashboard.
 That's not to say lesser models feel compromised, though; even the most affordable Mazda CX-60 Exclusive-Line comes with leather seats, a 12.3-inch digital driver's display and a windscreen-projected head-up display.
 Only the manual seat adjustment really gives it away as an entry-level model.
+That said, it does seem odd that wireless phone charging is an option across the range and not standard in all models.

-With the hybrid batteries positioned under the floor, the CX-60's seating position feels high, providing a good view of your surroundings and giving you a feeling of superiority that you don't get in smaller SUVs.
+The CX-60's seating position feels high, providing a good view of your surroundings and giving you a feeling of superiority that you don't get in smaller SUVs.
 The seats are big and wide, as is the centre console separating the driver from the front-seat passenger.
 CX-60 Homura and Takumi trim levels come with Mazda's Driver Personalisation System which recognises your face and adjusts the positioning of the seat, head-up display, door mirrors and steering wheel to your requirements.

-While other manufacturers are chasing minimalism in their cabins, the CX-5's interior is quite button-heavy.
+While other manufacturers are chasing minimalism in their cabins, the CX-60's interior is quite button-heavy.
 That's a good thing in our view - it doesn't detract from the premium vibe, but does mean you can change the temperature of the climate control or turn on the heated seats with little faff.
 The same can't be said for a lot of modern SUVs.
 It also comes with one of the best infotainment systems on the market, operated by a rotary controller rather than relying on a touchscreen.

 You'll struggle to find fault with the Mazda CX-60's interior finish, particularly if you're comparing it alongside a Ford Kuga or Toyota RAV4.
 From the satisfyingly clunky buttons to the soft-touch dashboard, the CX-60 feels every bit the premium product - just as well, considering it has the excellent BMW X3 and Volvo XC60 in its sights.

 We've long been fans of the way Mazda goes about providing infotainment and the CX-60 doesn't disappoint here.
 The 12.3-inch widescreen infotainment screen isn't the focus of the cabin, but it is handily positioned high up the dashboard - so you can glance at it on the move without it being too much of a distraction.
-The digital display is controlled using a physical control on the centre console, which is intuitive to use and feels much less clumsy (and potentially dangerous) than trying to use a touchscreen display on the move.

 The graphics are sharp and the menus are easy to operate, while all Mazda CX-60 trim levels come with wireless Apple CarPlay and Android Auto.
 That means you can connect your phone to the car and access third-party apps like Google Maps and Spotify through the digital infotainment system.